GianpaoloBranca/SoftwareEng2/scratches/PPD/PPD.md

 * Execution time constraint:

-    Since the data flow from the cars and the system is constant we expect and high usage of the CPU with respect to our system computational capabilities.
+    Since the data flow from the cars and the system is constant we expect an high usage of the CPU with respect to our system computational capabilities.
 TIME is set to Very High.
 <!----->
 \begin{table}[H]
 \centering